mzuther/StempelWerk/README.md

 **Default value: []**

 List containing paths to Python files.
-After creating the Jinja environment and loading Jinja extensions, this list will be sorted alphabetically to guarantee a stable execution order, and executed.
+After creating the Jinja environment and loading Jinja extensions, the scripts in this list will be executed.

 Use this feature to add filters to the environment, or perform any other task Python is capable of.